 Students coming with family

 Student housing is not suited for families and the International Office is not able to help students to find other apartments suitable for families.
 Finding accommodation can be difficult for students who plan to come with their families or spouses.
 Normally, only one person is allowed to live in a student room.
 Sometimes it is possible for two persons to share a student apartment, please note that they are few and in high demand and children are not allowed.
 Your best options if you are brining your family to Borås is to search for a regular apartment/flat at a rental agency or a sublet apartment from a private landlord.
 It is important that you inform the agency/landlord about how many people are going to live in the apartment before signing a contract.

 The services offered by International Office are for admitted students.
 If you will not attend the University as an exchanges student or a degree student, you should contact your supervisor or contact person for guidance.

 Fee-paying students and Exchange students that are renting an unfurnished apartment from AB Bostäder can borrow furniture from the International Office.
+It is not necesary to be present in Sweden when the furniture is being moved, it is necessary that it is your name is on the contract.
 In order to borrow furniture, please fill out the form below.